PeriodicSeizures/3dPy/README.md

 **Overview**

+  Issues:
+    Timesteps need to be functional in physics

   3d engine baseline written in Python.
 Can draw triangles and triangles only (all other shapes are *garbage*).

   Physics in works